Triad representation for the anisotropic tensor renormalization group in four dimensions: triad-ATRG method

 where $X$ and $Y$ are isometric tensors and $\sigma$ is the diagonal matrix of singular values, which are truncated, except for the $D$-largest values.
 Using this decomposition, the unit-cell tensor $\Gamma$ is approximated by $\Gamma^{\text{ATRG}}$ defined as

 Figure~\ref{fig::gammaATRG} schematically illustrates how the tensor $\Gamma$ is factorized in four dimensions.

 As detailed in Appendix~\ref{append:A}, the computational cost of the bond-swapping step is $O(q\eta D^6)$, where $q$ and $\eta$ represent the number of QR decompositions and the oversampling parameter in the randomized SVD method~\cite{10.1093/ptep/ptz133}, respectively.
+The coarse-graining process of the ATRG method is accomplished by applying squeezers $E^{(\alpha)},F^{(\alpha)}\,(\alpha=2,3,\dots , d)$ to the tensor $\Gamma$,